 - 1 teaspoon vanilla extract

-Preheat oven to 350 degrees.
-Spray a 9 x 9-inch baking pan with nonstick spray; set aside.
+- Preheat oven to 350 degrees.
+Spray an 8 x 8-inch baking pan with nonstick spray.
+Set aside.

-Bake oatmeal for 40 to 45 minutes, or until set and lightly browned.
+- Transfer oatmeal to baking dish.
+Bake for 35 to 40 minutes or until set and lightly browned.